RedRoma/aroma-ios/README.md

-# Banana Service iOS App
+# BananaAroma iOS App
-The iOS Companion App To The Banana Service
+The iOS Companion App to Aroma